About thirty years ago I realized that time could very well

 The MOND effect as proposed by Mordehai Milgrom in 1983 is one way of evading the need for dark matter to account for her observations.

 It is a correction to Newtonian dynamics that introduces a basic universal constant of acceleration of the size approximately one angstrom per second per second.

 I think the best candidate would be the “bounce” when the

-the point when space and everything it contains is accelerated
+is the point when space and everything it contains is

 If the reverse process when the strain in the fabric of space later pulls everything back is a little less effective then the bounce one might have a small difference that could account for the size and existence of MOND.